argoopjmc/genie-watch-tonight/README.md

 ## Creating a Movie resource

 A resource is a business entity made available through the application via a URL.
 In a Genie MVC app it also represents a bundle of Model, View, and Controller files - as well as additional files including a migration file for modifying the database, a test file, and a model data validator.
+This also generates unit tests for the resource.

 In the REPL run: